 The flavors of Germany and surrounding regions of Europe that we love include pork, especially smoked pork, cabbage, paprika, sauerkraut, apples, onions, cream, dill, caraway, sausages, beer, butter, and root vegetables.
 Sausages, of course, are probably the most famous food from Germany.
-Learn more about them in my Sausages Chart.
-The recipes are flavorful and delicious, designed to satisfy even the heartiest appetite.
+These recipes are flavorful and delicious, designed to satisfy even the heartiest appetite.

 Easy German Recipes